SFPUC Customer Service Rating

 Customer satisfaction represents the overall service experience that the San Francisco Public Utilities Commission (SFPUC) delivers to its customers.
 The customer satisfaction ratings presented here are collected through an “opt-in” survey administered at the end of a phone call when a customer calls in a service request and agrees to stay on the line and take the survey.
 The survey captures customers’ opinions about the service received from the assisting service representative and about the agency as a whole.
 Measuring customer satisfaction is a standard practice for a service company, and tracking customer satisfaction helps SFPUC put new processes in place to improve the quality of customer experience.

-EIGHTY-SIX PERCENT OF SURVEYED CUSTOMERS RATE SERVICE “GOOD” OR “EXCELLENT” IN FISCAL YEAR 2016-17
+EIGHTY-FIVE PERCENT OF SURVEYED CUSTOMERS RATE SERVICE “GOOD” OR “EXCELLENT” IN FISCAL YEAR 2017-18

 How the Public Utilities Commission is Performing

-In fiscal year (FY) 2016-17, 86 percent of respondents rated service as “good” or “excellent,” up one point from FY 2015-16 and continuing an upwards trend.
+In fiscal year (FY) 2017-18, 85 percent of respondents rated service as “good” or “excellent,” down one point from FY 2016-17.
 SFPUC’s Customer Service operating budget includes funding for employee development, particularly for customized customer services skills training.
 Additionally, customer calls are recorded, monitored and evaluated for quality assurance and training purposes.

 How Performance is Measured